The Girl Gets the Girl: Happily Ever Afters in Merry Shannon’s Sword of the Guardian

 Recent Comments

-- Gepeto on Oathbringer Reread: Chapter One Hundred Four 38 mins ago
+- Sunspear on You Will Believe a Hello Kitty!
+Pez Dispenser Can Fly — Ant-Man & The Wasp 1 min ago

-- SlackerSpice on Watchmen Delves Into Angela’s Past with Dark Hints of Her Future 59 mins ago
+- Lisamarie on Infamous Han-Greedo Showdown Has Been Recut (Again) for Disney+ 15 mins ago

-- brendaa on 5 Books About War and Military Culture 1 hour ago
+- Rick Ellrod on Five Books About Artists and the Magic of Creativity 30 mins ago

-- brendaa on 5 Stories Where Nature Does Its Best to Kill You 2 hours ago
+- John C. Bunnell on You Will Believe a Hello Kitty!
+Pez Dispenser Can Fly — Ant-Man & The Wasp 32 mins ago